-At FROM we've been through this process with dozens of clients so we have deep knowledge about all the major packages and have seen a lot of pitfalls and best practices along the way as we've watched and participated in so many selection processes.
+At FROM we've been through this process with dozens of clients, so we have deep knowledge about all the major packages and have seen a lot of pitfalls and best practices along the way as we've watched and participated in so many selection processes.

 1. Know your digital destiny.

-If IT is driving the selection because it’s time to replace deprecated technology, that's fine, however they may be largely focused on the needs of today.
-EM platforms need to be selected with equal focus on where you are headed next.
+If IT is driving the selection because it’s time to replace deprecated technology, that's fine.
+However, they may be largely focused on the needs of today.
+EM platforms need to be selected with an equal focus on where you are headed next.
 If you aren't sure of the answer, then before embarking on a selection, a digital strategy must be developed to define how digital will play a role in driving your business over the next few years.
-We like to focus on 3 years as a target because less than that tends to be very tactical, and too much more than that is unrealistic to plan for in the rapidly-changing digital landscape.
+We like to focus on three years as a target because less than that tends to be very tactical, and too much more than that is unrealistic to plan for in the rapidly-changing digital landscape.
 While it’s important that your strategy consider your current and future offerings, customer segments, competitors and digital trends, we have found that it’s possible to drive a high-level strategy in as little as six weeks.
 If your strategy reveals future needs for a new level of customer personalization, or integration with commerce, or Internet of Things connectivity, these can be important considerations in selecting your Experience Management Platform.

 2. Don’t be fooled by "all in one" solutions.

-Most great experience management implementations integrate many technologies together for diverse capabilities ranging from ad-serving to social features to personalization, AB testing and gamification.
+Most great experience management implementations integrate many technologies together for diverse capabilities ranging from ad-serving to social features to personalization, AB testing, and gamification.
 Some vendors have tried to differentiate themselves by acquiring a range of different companies with different technologies that integrate with their core product and offering them under a unified brand.
 One of the key reasons software companies do this is the "checkbox" phenomenon in package selection.
 Some buyers define the requirements for their platform and then go look for platforms that "check all the boxes" for what they need - social listening, Multi-variate testing, etc. and prefer products that check more of the boxes.
-While this may sound sensible, in fact its misguided.
+While this may sound sensible, in fact, it's misguided.

 The problem with this mindset is that in many cases we find that even when purchasing one of these platforms a given implementation may be better served by integrating various third-party tools rather than those the software company has acquired.
-Company X may "include" as a separately priced option an AB testing tool with their product, however it might not be the best AB testing tool for you and it’s no great effort to integrate any one of a dozen good AB tools that are available.
+Company X may "include" as a separately priced option an AB testing tool with their product; however, it might not be the best AB testing tool for you, and it’s no great effort to integrate any one of a dozen good AB tools that are available.
 The irony is that in some cases these "bundled" products are still quite obviously separate software packages that have separate interfaces and effectively act no differently than they did when they were sold by different companies.

 Bottom line, its fine to buy bundled offerings if they make sense but creating your Experience Management Platform is less about picking one brand but rather about assembling the set of technologies that will serve your needs the best.